 Boston University School of Medicine 2022-23 secondary application essay questions

-2. Are you expecting to go on to medical school directly after completing your undergraduate degree?
-If no, explain.
-(1400 character limit, approximately 280 words)
+Are you expecting to go on to medical school directly after completing your undergraduate degree?
+(1400 characters)

 Be honest in this response.
 If you need to take a break before applying to medical school, write about how you will use your time.
 Discuss all volunteer work, extracurricular interests or clinical experience that you plan to participate in.
 If you have a goal for this period, provide it.
 If you need to work to save up money to apply—state this in your response.
 Explain where you intend to work and anticipated responsibilities.

-If you have spent more than 4 years as an undergraduate, please explain below (You may skip this question if you have graduated within 4 years.).
-(1400 character limit, approximately 280 words)
+If you have spent more than 4 years as an undergraduate, please explain below.
+(1400 characters)